rev1sor/rev1sor/README.md

-### Hi there 👋
+### Wassup
-I am a beginner C++ developer (n00bie).
+I am a beginner developer.
 My free time is occupied by gaming and software development.
-There are not many repositories on the page, because all projects are mostly private and are in use.

 ###### My working languages: